 SIAL Canada Pavilion

 Increasing the exposure of Canadian distributors and buyers to cheeses from the Northeast US region is a key strategy to increasing exports as the United States-Mexico-Canada Agreement (USMCA) and the associated market opening opportunity goes into effect.
-Funds will be used to support a specialty cheese pavilion at SIAL Canada Specialty Food Trade Show for ten Northeast regional cheese producers each year who are currently exporting or are export ready based on an annual competitive application.
+Funds will be used to support a specialty cheese and dairy product pavilion at SIAL Canada Specialty Food Trade Show for ten Northeast regional cheese producers each year who are currently exporting or are export ready based on an annual competitive application.
 This multi-year effort will be supported by Food Export Northeast and USDA – Foreign Agricultural Service.

 Distribution and Supply Chain Innovation